Omniforce/ColorConverter/README.md

 -------------------------

-This will also display the name of the closest color your current selection curtosy of Chir.ag (http://chir.ag/projects/name-that-color/#6195ED).
+This will also display the name of the closest color your current selection courtesy of Chir.ag (http://chir.ag/projects/name-that-color/#6195ED).

 -------------------------